 The information in the Catalog is intended to serve only as an announcement.
-The University Catalog should not be regarded as a contract.
+The University Catalog should not be regarded as a contract

-Non-Discrimination Policy
+Non-Discrimination Statement

-Marshall B. Ketchum University is committed to providing an environment in which all individuals are treated with respect and professionalism.
-It is University policy to prevent the unlawful discrimination against students, applicants for admission, employees, applicants for employment, or patients requesting treatment on the basis of race, color, national origin, sex, disability, or age.
-An otherwise qualified individual shall not be excluded from admission, employment, or participation in educational programs and activities solely by reason of his/her physical handicap, medical condition, or mental or physical disability.
-The University's non-discrimination policy is consistent with federal and state law.
-Inquiries regarding the University's equal opportunity policies should be directed to the Vice President for Student Affairs.
+MBKU is committed to providing an environment in which all individuals are treated with respect and professionalism.
+In accordance with applicable federal and state laws, it is University policy to prevent the unlawful discrimination against students, applicants for admission, employees, applicants for employment and patients requesting treatment on the basis of race, color, national origin, sex, disability, age or any other characteristic protected by applicable law.
+The University also prohibits sexual harassment and harassment on any of the above bases (refer to the Prohibited Discrimination, Unlawful Harassment & Sexual Misconduct Policy).

+Inquiries regarding the University's equal opportunity policies should be directed to the Vice President for Student Affairs at studentaffairs@ketchum.edu for students and the Vice President for Human Resources at humanresources@ketchum.edu for employees.